Business & Economic Data

 Limitations: Survey sampling error, household recall accuracy, includes tips/gratuities

-2. ONS Business Population Estimates (March 2024)
+2. ONS Business Population Estimates (VAT and/or PAYE based enterprises, SIC 9602)

-Strengths: Comprehensive coverage of formal business sector
+Strengths: Comprehensive coverage of formal business sector; now spans a 16-year window

 3. HMRC VAT Registration Data (FOI2024/15284)